pslobo/Quiver-Theme-Atom-One-Dark/README.md

 ## TODO

 - [x] !!Create syntax highligting for Ace Editor so that we have code cell to match the theme.
+- [ ] Improve syntax highligting for Ace Editor.
-- [] Improve syntax highligting in the editor view for LaTEX and diagram cell.
+- [ ] Improve syntax highligting in the editor view for LaTEX and diagram cell.
 Colors still seem a little off;
-- [] Work on Preview, Presentation and Export themes;
+- [ ] Work on Preview, Presentation and Export themes;